erikvanhaeringen/plasmidproject/README.md

 Project developed under the scope of the masters course "Practical Bioinformatics for Biologists", edition of 2018.
 The main goal of this work was to develop a working pipeline, in Python, that would simplify the life of researchers analyzing a data set of plasmid sequences.

-## Developed by
+### Developed by
-Erik van Haeringen
+Erik van Haeringen and Gonçalo Macedo
-Gonçalo Macedo

 January 31st 2018

 ## Getting Started